 Use Weekly View to See Formation Easily

-The Rounding Top Candlestick Pattern used to be a rare topping pattern, however in the last few years, this type of top is the most commonly missed Topping Formation.
-It goes unnoticed until there is a sudden downside run, often on High Frequency Trader HFT stock volume surge with a gap down or huge point run down.
+The Rounding Top Candlestick Pattern used to be a rare topping pattern; however, in the last few years, this type of top is the most commonly missed Topping Formation.
+It goes unnoticed until there is a sudden downside run, often on a High Frequency Trader (HFT) stock volume surge with a gap down or huge point run down.

 The chart example below developed a Rounding Top Candlestick Pattern as Dark Pools quietly rotated out of this stock.

-The stock briefly shifted sideways, then each time smaller lot buyers moved in, the rotation selling by the Dark Pools began the bending of the trend.
+The stock briefly shifted sideways, and then each time smaller-lot buyers moved in, the rotation selling by the Dark Pools began the bending of the trend.
 Rather than clearly higher peaks and valleys, the stock was unable to make definitive higher highs and higher lows.

 The bounce areas on a rounding top are often weak support levels, as “Buy the Dip” strategies are based on fundamental support rather than technical support for the stock.

-Rounding pattern shapes also will appear on large lot versus smaller lot indicators, which at times are easier to see.
+Rounding pattern shapes will also appear on large-lot versus smaller-lot indicators, which are easier to see at times.